Compliance & Tax

 ANTI-MONEY LAUNDERING REQUIREMENTS

-Due to a tightening on Anti-Money-Laundering regulations by UK Estate agents, Homes or Houses are now required to provide the vending agents with the following certified documents upon acceptance of an offer to purchase on a property.
+To comply with Anti-Money-Laundering regulations by UK Estate agents, Homes or Houses must provide the vending agents with the following certified documents upon acceptance of an offer to purchase on a property.
 Below is specified criteria that all property purchaser is now required to meet.

 PROOF OF IDENTITY